stitchlang/stitch/README.md

 Node @> Node
 ```

-Note that binary expressions always return `Bool` values.
-This means that if they appear inside an "inline command", then the return channel is already used up, so boolean expressions always disable capturing stdout when inside an inline command.
+When a binary expression returns a `Bool` object the "return channel" is taken by that `Bool` object.
+So "stdout capture" is disabled when these operators appear inside an inline command.
 They also don't work with command modifiers like `@exitcode`, `@stderr`, `@multiline`, etc.

 ### Short Circuting

-If the final result of a binary expression has been determined before it has been fully evaluated, the language does not expand the rest of the expression.
+If the right hand side of a binary expression is not needed to determine the final result, then it is left unexpanded.
 Because of this, commands must be checked for binary operators before expanding them.

 ### Binary Expression TODO/Questions